Pix4D/ntrip-catalog/README.md

 ## How to contribute
 Just create a PR in this GitHub project.
-In case you do not know how to do it, or you do not feel confortable with JSON, you can open an Issue providing all the data.
+In case you do not know how to do it, or you do not feel comfortable with JSON, you can open an Issue providing all the data.
 All contributions must be properly documented, filling the `reference` section in the JSON file.
 This database is intended to become a trusted source of information, so submissions that cannot be backed by an authoritative reference will not be considered.